 Use arrows to browse images, or click photo for full screen slide show.

-Overview (Julie McCaffrey, Media Relations Manager, Chicago Botanic Garden)
+Overview by Julie McCaffrey, Media Relations Manager, Chicago Botanic Garden

 The green of shrubs, trees and perennial leaves remains from season to season and symbolizes the lasting quality of nature instead of the shortness of human life.
 The Japanese garden has many shades of green, especially on cloudy days.
 The garden is designed to catch the snow, and is truly a year-round garden.
 Flowers are showcased at special times: crabapples in spring, irises in summer, chrysanthemums in fall.
 However, the blossoms fade quickly, its life too short to give a sense of enduring quality.

 Old age is also highly respected in Japan, and in the garden, trees are made to look older by pruning, shaping and training.
 The guide wires help train the trees to grow in a particular direction, and branches are trimmed yearly.
 The creation of this living sculpture continues throughout the tree’s life.
 Boulders are the “bones of the earth” and represent stability.